tasket/wyng-backup/README.md

 ```

-Removes a volume's config, snapshots and metadata from the source system and
+Removes a volume's wyng-managed snapshots, config and metadata from the source system and
-all of its *data* from the destination archive.
+all of its *data* from the destination archive (everything deleted except the source
+volume).
 Use with caution!

 #### rename